-Household bleach, or sodium hypochlorite, is generally used to whiten, remove stains and disinfect.
+Household bleach, or sodium hypochlorite, is generally used to whiten, remove stains, and disinfect surfaces.
 There are numerous reasons to apply bleach specifically to your PVC pipe.
 You can use household bleach to clean the outside of your PVC pipes, especially if you want to disinfect them.

 Though PVC piping can resist 100-percent sodium hypochlorite, it's always a good idea to use diluted bleach or a bleach solution if you decide to use it on your pipes.
 Dilute liquid bleach with water using a 1:2 or 1:4 ratio when cleaning the outside of your PVC pipes.
 You can also safely use calcium hypochlorite, or bleaching powder, on PVC pipes as well.

 Other Safe Chemicals

-PVC has a very strong chemical resistance, which makes it ideal for use in chemical storage tanks, drainage systems and sewage systems.
+PVC has a very strong chemical resistance, which makes it ideal for use in chemical storage tanks, drainage systems, and sewage systems.
 PVX has good to excellent chemical compatibility with ammonia, a common ingredient in many household cleaners.
 You can also use cleaners such as soda ash and borax, or sodium carbonate and sodium borate, on PVC pipe safely.
-Many chemicals that find themselves down the drain – such as citric acid, detergents, dyes and glucose – have no ill effects on PVC pipe.
+Many chemicals that find themselves down the drain, such as citric acid, detergents, dyes, and glucose, have no ill effects on PVC pipes.